jussihi/UranOS/doc/diary.md

 4.5.2019

+Added TSS, but for some reason loading it crashes the whole kernel.
+I have no idea why. https://wiki.osdev.org/TSS says that ss0, esp0 and iopb need to be defined when loading.
+I have not defined esp0, but it should not crash the whole kernel.
+Also, the GDT is loaded properly as described in https://wiki.osdev.org/GDT.
+I also checked that the TSS struct is indeed page-aligned and also packed properly using IDA.
+Well, I need to troubleshoot it properly some other day...
+It might even be the gcc messing up somehow :/

+4.5.2019

 I added a simple VGA driver which is able to clear the screen for now.
 I did not add any other functionality just yet, because the VGA cursor still remains.
 It seems like I need to add the outb and inb functions to disable/move it.
 More info about it can be found from the website https://wiki.osdev.org/Text_Mode_Cursor.
 The screen is now cleared once the system boots, so there is no blue text anymore for testing purposes :-)

 4.5.2019